Differences Between Credit Card Cosigner and Authorized User

 There are some important differences between being an authorized user and getting a cosigner to apply for a credit card, as mentioned above.
 However, there is one major thing they have in common.
 Both of these are strategies for people whose credit may not allow them to be approved for a credit card on their own.

-A joint credit card or a secured credit card are two other similar strategies.
+In terms of the different kinds of credit cards that might be of interest, a joint credit card or a secured credit card are two other similar strategies.

 Is a Cosigner or Authorized User Right for You?

 Because very few major banks allow credit card cosigners, it’s likely that is not going to be an option for most people.
-Instead, becoming an authorized user may be a better strategy if you’re looking to improve your credit.
+Instead, becoming an authorized user may be a better strategy if you’re looking to positively impact your credit.
 If you become an authorized user on the account of someone who already has good credit and continues to use the card responsibly, it may help build your credit.

 Recommended: Guide to Choosing a Credit Card